Lukembogo-dot/SQL_Assignment/README.md

 🛠️ How to Set Up
 1. Clone the repo.
-2. Import `clinic.sql` into your MySQL server (via phpMyAdmin, MySQL Workbench, or CLI).
+2. Import `Assignment8.sql` into your MySQL server (via phpMyAdmin, MySQL Workbench, or CLI).

 📊 Entity Relationship Diagram

 ## 📁 Contents
-- `clinic.sql`: Contains all CREATE TABLE statements and constraints.
+- `Assignment8`: Contains all CREATE TABLE statements and constraints.